pop-os/system76-scheduler/README.md

 - System: `/etc/system76-scheduler/config.kdl`
 - Distribution: `/usr/share/system76-scheduler/config.kdl`

 Presence of the system configuration will override the distribution configuration.
-The documented [default configuration can be found at here](./data/config.kdl).
+The documented [default configuration can be found here](./data/config.kdl).

 Note that if the `background` and `foreground` assignment profiles are defined, then foreground process management will be enabled.
 Likewise, if a `pipewire` profile is defined, then pipewire process monitoring will be enabled.